roberddd/PF2B/docs/workflow/browse_via_blender.md

     - **Select**: Selects the plant and closes down the plant gallery.
     - **:octicons-info-16:**: Opens a popup that displays information about the plant. ![plant gallery top panel](../images/gallery_presets_preset-example_popup.webp){ .img-box  }
-        - **Search on Wikipedia**: lets you search for the plant species on Wikipedia; hold down Shift while clicking to search on DuckDuckGo instead.

 === "With 'Queue' button"
     ![Preset example with queue button](../images/gallery_presets_preset-example-with-queue-button.webp){ .img-box align=left  }